 How long does the program last?
 How long will it take me to complete the Doctoral Program?

-The 59-credits are scheduled, and may be completed, in a 3-year course projection; however, it is more typical that a student completes coursework and defends the dissertation proposal within 3 years, and completes the dissertation in the fourth year.
-For students who have not successfully defended their dissertation within 8 years, a one-time, one-year extension may be granted by the Program Coordinator.
+The 59-credits are scheduled, and may be completed, in a three-year course projection; however, it is more typical that a student completes coursework and defends the dissertation proposal within three years, and completes the dissertation in the fourth year.
+For students who have not successfully defended their dissertation within eight years, a one-time, one-year extension may be granted by the Program Coordinator.
 Students must apply for this extension.